The WestCoast WHY

 Galatians 5:22-25; 1Corinthians 12:1-31; 14:1-40; Romans 12:3-8; Ephesians 4:16;1Timothy 4:14; 2 Timothy 1:5-16; Hebrews 2:4; 1 Peter 4:10

 The church is a family of believers who have accepted God’s offer of redemption (regardless of denomination) through the death of His Son Jesus Christ.
-The church represents the body of Christ while recognizing Jesus Christ as the head of the church.
-Jesus Christ has gifted some to be apostles, prophets, evangelists, pastors, and teachers so that His people would learn to serve and His body would grow strong.
-The Holy Spirit fills and empowers the church to glorify God and to fulfill our mission of helping people through evangelism, worship, fellowship, discipleship, and service.
+Jesus Christ is the head of the church and has gifted some to be apostles, prophets, evangelists, pastors, and teachers to equip God's people to do his work and build up the church, the body of Christ.
+The Holy Spirit fills and empowers the church to glorify God and fulfill Christ's mission to bring the Kingdom of God to earth so that it would be "on earth as it is in heaven."

 Matthew 16:18; John 17:11, 20-23; Ephesians 1:22-23; 2:19-22; Colossians 1:18; Hebrews 12:23; Ephesians 4:8-16